 Graduates with an undergraduate engineering degree from an International University and graduates with an engineering related undergraduate science degree must apply for an assessment by the Engineers Nova Scotia Board of Examiners.

-A World Education Services (WES) ICAP course-by-course credential assessment is now required for an assessment by the Board of Examiners.
+A World Education Services (WES) ICAP course-by-course credential assessment for all engineering degrees is now required for an assessment by the Board of Examiners.
 You must select Engineers Nova Scotia as a recipient of the report.
 Apply here.

 - A World Education Services (WES) ICAP course-by-course evaluation sent to Engineers Nova Scotia from WES (Apply here)